eireksten/jspatterns/README.md

 We still only have support for a single note at a time.
 To increase usability, we want to be able to maintain a whole list of notes at a time.

 - Introduce a notelist model, and have the notelist reference this instead of a single note.
+- Expand the notelist with functionality for adding a new note (not yet selecting it).
 - The notelist model should relay change events from all its sub models (the notes).
-- The notelist controller needs to listen to events on its new model
+- The notelist controller needs to listen to events on its new model.
 - When selecting a note in the notelist (in the browser), the app needs to show the correct note in the editor.
+Also, when editing a note, the correct entry needs to be updated.

 #### Styling